 Group 3 species are those species whose prospects of survival or recruitment are likely to be in jeopardy in the foreseeable future.
 Group 4 species are those species for which the NNDFW does not currently have sufficient information to support it being listed as Group 2 or Group 3 but has reason to consider them.

-Table 6-2 lists the Navajo Nation special status species evaluated in this BE and the preliminary effects determinations resulting from this analysis.
+Table 3-6 lists the Navajo Nation special status species evaluated in the Biological Evaluation and the preliminary effects determinations resulting from the analysis.

 Table 3-6.
 Navajo Nation Special Status Species Evaluated and Preliminary Effects Determinations